-83. When a complaint is received about a Member of a Public Body, the SISO or ISO should contact the Public Body to obtain a copy of the Model Code as adopted by that Public Body which is in place at the time of the events in question.
+152. When a complaint is received about a Member, the SISO or ISO should contact the Body to obtain a copy of the Model Code as adopted by that Body that was in place at the time of the events in question.